matthewjmiller/First-Assignment-Real/Rough Draft.md

 ### F. Depth of Field – What is in or out of focus
 #### i.
 Shallow - Good for isolating subjects
 #### ii.
 Deep – Good for Landscapes

+## 2. Composition Information

+This segment describes some of the main aspects of picture-taking that the yearbook students should bare in mind.

+### A. Lighting

+Slightly cloudy days are optimal for picture-taking because the photographer has more control over what light is added or taken away from the picture.
+However, since the situation is not always ideal, I will go through some of the main points for understanding lighting.

+#### 1. Frontlit Images

+Taking pictures with the sun shining from behind you onto the subject is a good way to make sure the photo turns out well and the victim of your photo is completely blind.
+However, if the lighting is too direct or bright, it can cause the subject to be over-exposed.
+I included some examples of successful lighting.